 Platinum welcome gift that arrived on day 2, a tin of tasty cookies.

 We had breakfast each day in the club lounge, which consisted of an extensive buffet.
 There were basic western items as well as a variety of Malaysian flavors.
 One memorable item was beef bacon.
-Malaysia being a predominantly Muslim country, they did not serve pork.
+Malaysia being a predominantly Muslim country, they do not serve pork.
 Beef bacon will not get a recommendation from me.

 We also visited the club lounge in the evening for a nice happy hour, with complimentary beverages, and some hors d’oeuvres.
 Many Westin hotels do not have lounges, but this was certainly one of the better ones I’ve experienced.